Sex in Islam

 “They used to tell me at art school: ‘Look within your culture’.
 So I looked and I was in for a big surprise,” graphic designer Ms Salam told me at the launch in London last month.

-“The point of the book is to go beyond politics, to break stereotypes and celebrate Middle Eastern sexuality and pleasure.
+“The point of the book is to go beyond politics, to break stereotypes and celebrate Middle Eastern romanticism and pleasure.
 Call it kitsch, call it whatever you like, but I think this attire is superb, spontaneous, pure art.”

 On display at the launch party are a few of the most elaborate (but silent) designs, framed on the wall as works of art, including the “hands” bikini.